BawdyAnarchist/Monero-Simulator/docs/strategy-api.md

 ---

-## Pool Agent Plugin API Reference
+# Pool-Agent API Contract

 Agent modules define a pool's behavior in response to network events.
-The simulation core (`sim_core.js`) calls the registered `entryPoint` function, and passes it the current state.
+The simulation core (*`sim_core.js`*) calls the registered `entryPoint` function, and passes it the current state.
 The agent must then return an object which informs the core on how to proceed.

 ### Function Signature